 Now that you’ve had a quick look at the products we’ll be reviewing, let’s explain what exactly we’ll be looking for.
 Any strengths and weaknesses each saw has, where it excels, where it could use some work, and who it’s best suited for.
 Let’s jump right in with the least expensive model, the WEN 2930.

 For a start, there’s a good range of speeds.
 You can choose to use 400 strokes per minute (SPM) for more delicate tasks or go as high as 16000 SPM to get through the toughest materials.
 Additionally, this saw accepts blades facing separate directions which allows you to better tear through your materials.

 The table measures 16 by 11” and can level up to 45° to the left to help you make angled cuts.
 It also has a 16” throat depth, can slice through the wood that’s up to 2 inches thick and a cast-iron base for increased stability.

-There’s also a hold down clamp so you don’t have to get your fingers too close to the blade when the saw is running.
+There’s also a hold-down clamp so you don’t have to get your fingers too close to the blade when the saw is operating.